CALL FOR APPLICATIONS

 ESR Project 7 (curatorial studies/arts administration): European funding policy and employment for socially engaged art.
 This PhD project aims to produce a financial analysis and social overview of institutional support and employment data for socially engaged art in the EU.

 ESR Project 8 (curatorial studies/arts administration): Art and social engaged practice in major national contexts: the case of Germany.
 This PhD project aims to survey and assess the socially engaged art programmes and resources of independent art spaces (Art Labs/Hubs) in Germany, with particular emphasis on the role of the new curator.
+Note: this project does not require German language skills.

 ESR Project 9: (art theory and practice) New forms of artistic labour and socially engaged art.
 This PhD project aims to study and theorize the changing function and role of artistic skills in relation to the collaborative and participatory character of socially engaged practice.